-Scott Beekman in his book entitled Ringside: A History of Professional Wrestling in America talks about this.
-“The most popular conversion of freak show attraction to wrestling involved individuals with facial deformities or, more frequently, simply spectacularly unattractive countenances.
-The trend began with the importation of Maurice Tillet, who became known as "The French Angel."
+Scott Beekman talks about this in his book entitled Ringside: A History of Professional Wrestling in America.
+"The most popular conversion of freak show attraction to wrestling involved individuals with facial deformities or, more frequently, simply spectacularly unattractive countenances.
+The trend began with the introduction of Maurice Tillet, who became known as "The French Angel."

-“The fans crowded arenas to get a look at him and when the aberrant animal ambled down the aisle their curiosity was well satisfied,” wrote Paul Boesch in his autobiography, Hey, Boy!
+“The fans crowded arenas to get a look at him, and when the aberrant animal ambled down the aisle, their curiosity was well satisfied,” wrote Paul Boesch in his autobiography, Hey, Boy!
 Where’d You Get Them Ears?
 “The Angel was difficult to wrestle.
 His size and his balance, along with a certain clumsiness that created an unorthodox defense, made you wary when you entered the ring with him."